FabioRosado/landing-page/README.md

 # Landing Page

-A landing page that displays inspirational quotes and current weather (geolocation needs to be enabled).
+A landing page that displays inspirational quotes, shows current weather (geolocation needs to be enabled) and has a working To Do List.

 ## Getting Started